 Child custody is the custodial award or determination involving a minor child.
 This involves who has the right to make decisions about the child, or legal custody, including decisions about education, religion, medical issues, and discipline, as well as where the child will live, or physical custody.

 “Parenting time,” also commonly referred to as “visitation,” refers to the time the non-custodial parent spends with a child, regardless of the labels used in the custody arrangement.
 Parenting time is often set according to a schedule as a result of a court order.
-Greg, Jennifer or Ben can assist with parenting time in North Dakota.
+Greg can assist with parenting time in North Dakota.

 We know that many of our clients come to us during particularly emotional periods of their lives.
 We realize that by being responsive to their needs, we can be a source of comfort during an otherwise difficult time.
 We also understand when to negotiate on your behalf to protect your best interests as well as how to litigate your matter in the North Dakota family court system if needed.
-There are high emotions that are typically involved in family cases, and we will handle your case with understanding and compassion, while keeping you informed every step of the way.
-If you have a question about a family situation anywhere in North Dakota, call Greg, Jennifer or Ben today at 701-297-2890.
+There are high emotions that are typically involved in family cases, and we will handle your case with understanding and compassion while keeping you informed every step of the way.
+If you have a question about a family situation anywhere in North Dakota, call Greg Liebl or Benjamin Freedman today at 701-297-2890.